rbn920/bh100/README.md

 ```
 bh100
 ```
 Then just answer the questions.
-A JSON file named "results.json" will be created.
-You can open the file in a browser for easy viewing.
+Two JSON files will be created.
+One containing information for each Crypto named coins.json and a second showing which Cryptos are on your prefered exchanges named prefered.json.
+You can open the files in a web browser for easy viewing.

 ## Todo
- * Add the abilty to use "prefered" exchanges.
+ * Add additional output formats.

 ## Some Packages Used
  *  [coinmarketcap](https://github.com/barnumbirr/coinmarketcap)